DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 The next chapter will transform this roadmap from a plan into an invitation—a direct call to begin the work of building a new world.

+---

+Aha: Don’t plan the Ark—pilot it.
+One tiny, verifiable action in your bioregion starts Phase 0 today.

+One‑action pilot (this week):

+- Identify 2–4 people who could be your Flotilla seed
+- Propose a weekly 45‑min check‑in for 4 weeks
+- Add one mutual‑aid act (a small real favor/help) before the third meeting

+Guardrail: Avoid grand launches.
+Pilot quietly, verify value, then scale.
+Networks grow by proof, not pitch decks.

 ## Chapter 28: Conclusion: An Invitation to Become a World-Builder & The Crossroads of Strategy